 Undertaking a traffic calming project requires a significant expenditure of staff time and, in some cases, town funds.
 The Town wants to know that at least five (5) other homeowners along the street of concern believe that a traffic problem exists before traffic speed and volume studies are scheduled.
+In the case of an eligible collector street, a minimum of 20 homeowners, or 25% of the influence area, whichever is lower must concur that a traffic problem exists.
+Town staff will define the influence area for eligible collector streets.
 A petition will be given to the POC, and it must be returned to the Town with the signatures of at least 5 other homeowners (one signature per property) living along the street in addition to that of the POC.
+For eligible collectors the petition must have a minimum of 20 homeowner signatures, or 25% of homeowners residing within the influence area, whichever is lower.
 When giving the POC the blank petition, staff will discuss with the POC the boundary in which the petition is to be circulated.

 While circulating the petition, we encourage residents to discuss their observations and concerns with each other to see if there is a desire to undertake a project.
 As can be seen from this guide, a significant amount of time may be required of the neighborhood during the process.
 The POC shall notify the president of the homeowner's association, or the association's management company of their intention to circulate the petition and explain the issues that the POC is hoping to resolve.
 The POC will be asked to verify on the petition that this has been done.
 This step is not required if no HOA exists.